genome/bfx-workshop/lectures/week_06/bfx_workshop_06_alignment.md

 ## Troubleshooting

 - My cloud shell timed out and gave me a connection error!

 Just open a new one and run the same commands to get to your swagger API page.
 The server that's actually doing the work should still be chugging around happily in the background

+- When I checked the status of my workflow, I got a `501 Unsupported HTTP method` error.
+Wait a minute or two and try again.
+It takes a short time for the server to spin up the job.